Evolve Your Business

 We’re not keen on chores – and time registration is principally a chore

-Before I show you how gamification can help deal with the problems linked to time registration, it’s worth taking a look at why otherwise highly competent people seem to have such trouble handling something as simple as registering time properly.
+Before I show you how gamification can help deal with the problems linked to time registration, it’s worth looking at why otherwise highly competent people seem to have such trouble handling something as simple as registering time properly.

-None of your employees submits imprecise weekly timesheets – often late – on purpose, because they are a bit dim, or because they cannot see the point of doing so in the first place.
+None of your employees submits imprecise weekly timesheets – often late – on purpose because they are dim or cannot see the point of doing so in the first place.

-Rather, they do so because for the majority of people, time registration is a chore – and no-one is overly keen on chores.
+Instead, they do so because, for most people, time registration is a chore – and no one is overly keen on chores.

 Time registration is a chore competing with everything else that motivates and interests your employees: customers, projects and the professional challenges they face every day.
 And it’s a chore that doesn’t produce the immediate payoff that is crucial to whether activities are considered worth doing, and thus given higher priority on the “to do list” during a busy working day.